Lagavulin distillery

-Lagavulin distillery is a malt whisky distillery in the village of Lagavulin on the south of the island of Islay, Scotland.
-It distills spirit that will become Islay single malt Scotch whisky.
+Lagavulin distillery is an Islay single malt Scotch whisky distillery located in the village of Lagavulin on the south of the island of Islay, Scotland.

 Lagavulin is owned by Diageo, a multinational beverage alcohol company headquartered in London.
 It was previously marketed under the Classic Malts range of single malts, which is now defunct.

 The standard bottling is a 16-year-old, bottled at 43% ABV.
 They also bottle a Distiller's edition, finished in Pedro Ximénez Sherry casks.
 Alongside these, they regularly release a 12-year-old cask strength version and various older and rarer expressions.

 The name Lagavulin is an anglicisation of Lag a' Mhuilinn, the Scottish Gaelic for hollow of the mill.

-Distillery
+History

 The distillery of Lagavulin officially dates from 1816, when John Johnston and Archibald Campbell Brooks constructed two distilleries on the site.
 One of them became Lagavulin, taking over the other—which one is not exactly known.
 Records show illicit distillation in at least ten illegal distilleries on the site as far back as 1742, however.